dotnet/runtimelab/samples/NativeLibrary/README.md

 This sample uses the `Using direct function calls` option: exported functions are made available globally in JavaScript, prefixed by an underscore.

 When targeting `wasi-wasm`, the library produced is a self-contained WASM module.
-Interacting with it involves simply calling its exportes.
+Interacting with it involves simply calling its exports.

 ## Exporting methods